Tom Lancaster

 Tel: +44 1913 343536

 This is my personal webpage where you’ll find some links to details of my research and some selected teaching resources.
-It is currently rather old and needs updating.
 My official university webpage may be found here, which contains an up to date publication list.

 General relativity for the gifted amateur

-A new book by Stephen Blundell and I will be published in January 2025.
+The new book by Stephen Blundell and I was published in January 2025.
 For further details, see the book’s website.

 Quantum field theory for the gifted amateur